HolyBlackCat/cpp-tutorials/tooling/articles/terminal_for_dummies.md

 PATH is a list of directories that a shell searches for a program when it needs to run it.

 To see it, run `echo $PATH` in the MSYS2 shell and `echo $env:PATH` in Powershell in VSCode (the commands are different because these are two different shells, Bash and Powershell).
-You should see this:
+You should see something like this:

 [![default paths](/tooling/images/default_shell_paths.png)](/tooling/images/default_shell_paths.png)